 However, all that occurred prior to her death is not speculative, it is in fact a real timeline of the real life of a person, be it a witch or otherwise.
 Elly Kedward's blood could spill just as easily as that of any of her accusers.

 The title "The Trial of Elly Kedward" can be a misleading.
 It is not about any legal trial as a result of her accusers.
 It is about the trials of her life, with a detailed timeline that explores the life and heritage of Elly Kedward long before her journey to America.

-The story is told through experimental proof-of-concept resource material using motion picture, graphic imagery, written and spoken word.
+The story is told through experimental proof-of-concept resource material using various assorted motion pictures for visual representation as well as original graphic imagery, written and spoken word.

 The storyline, website and content are independent and do not intend or purport to be an official or unofficial blair witch prequel or companion to an official prequel, rather serves to support a would-be prequel as an historic timeline and interest of character.